Home

 Lexapro Review

-It is also prescribed for those suffering from Attention Deficit and Hyperactivity Disorder (ADD/ADHD) who also suffer from comorbid (co-occurring) depression and anxiety, which are common co-occurring conditions with ADHD.
+The reason is because many folks who suffer from from Attention Deficit Hyperactivity Disorder also suffer from depression and anxiety, which are common co-occurring conditions in those with ADHD.

 Dosage